magento/merchdocs/src/getting-started/magento-ecosystem.md

 :  The [forums][1]{:target="_blank"} are the place to find solutions, become acquainted with international communities, and join a special interest chat.
 Share your knowledge and earn kudos from others.

 Facebook
-: Find out what’s happening and join the discussion on our [Facebook page][2].
+: Find out what is happening and join the discussion on our [Facebook page][2].

 Twitter
 :  Follow us on [Twitter][3].